deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt4-fourth-year.md

 "Yeah, can't have the NCOIC getting screwed in the ass."
 John agreed, standing up himself.
 This earned a groan from the two older men, and a middle finger from Legsy.
 "Alright, I'll patch up your butt."

 Vandenberg contemplated the wreckage.
-"Guess I'll get started on some actual furniture…Hey, Sikes!"
+"Guess I'll get started on some actual furniture...Hey, Sikes!"

 Snapshot's voice floated out of his room.
 "Yeah?"

 "Gimme a hand willya?
 The couch just gave and screwed Legsy in the ass!"

-"…What?"
+"...What?"
 Sikes' head poked round the corner, as did everyone else's with varying expressions of confusion and delight.

 "You big bastards broke it already?"
 Murray grinned.